-\\Students may complete general education courses prior to acceptance into the nursing program or the student may choose to take these courses in conjunction with nursing coursework.
+^{}Students may complete general education courses prior to acceptance into the nursing program or the student may choose to take these courses in conjunction with nursing coursework.
 These courses must be completed with a C or above by program end date in order to be eligible for graduation.
 All nursing classes must be taken in sequence.

+Nursing Program Requirements 21 hours

 Fall Semester Course Number Hours

 Adult Nursing I RN201 6

 PN to ADN Transitions RN204 1

 Pharmacology RN203 2

 Mental Health Nursing RN205 2

 Spring Semester Course Number Hours

 Leadership in Nursing RN200 2

 Adult Nursing II RN202 4

 Maternal and Child Health Nursing RN206 4

 Total Hours of ADN Courses 21

-Total AAS Requirements 70
+Total AAS Requirements 70 hours